Institute of Design

 Institute of Design attracts students and faculty from around the world who want to create and learn new design methods to address major challenges of organizations and society at large.
 The 200-person community of graduate students, full-time and adjunct faculty, staff, and visiting researchers are very diverse yet share a common goal.

 The diversity at ID comes from the interesting people who join.
 Entering students, on average, have six years of professional experience in design or in other fields including the social sciences, engineering, business, and the arts.
-Some are recent graduates from the best universities in the world while others may have ten years of work experience or graduate degrees in a variety fields.
+Some are recent graduates from the best universities in the world while others may have ten years of work experience or graduate degrees in a variety of fields.
 About fifty percent come from outside the United States.
 Fifteen full-time and thirty adjunct faculty members represent a phenomenal range of experiences from academic research to leadership within design firms and centers of innovation at large companies.
 Visiting researchers come from government agencies and other universities around the world, representing a variety of fields such as design, law, and business.

 Those who join ID share the goal of using design methods to help define and solve challenges facing companies, governments, and civic organizations.
 They have noticed that standard ways to plan for next-generation products, messages, and services lack efficacy because the nature of business and the lives of users are more complex, ambiguous, and faster changing than before.
 They believe structured design methods can define and explore strategic options to make organizations more productive and improve the daily life of people.